Skipton Girls' High School: Ofsted inspections

-Before the school's conversion to academy status in 2011, it underwent an Ofsted inspection, in 2008, followed by an interim assessment in March 2011.
-In the 2008 inspection the school was rated Grade 1 (outstanding) for overall effectiveness, in all separate areas of assessment, and throughout all pupil years.
+The school underwent an Ofsted inspection in September 2022 and was graded 'Outstanding' for behaviour and attitudes and 'Good' overall.

 Old Girls' Guild

-The Old Girls' Guild was started on 24 November 1917.
-The Guild still meets twice each year, for the Spring Reunion and Autumn Luncheon.
-The idea of the guild developed during Miss Larner's years as Headmistress during which staff and former pupils would meet.
+The Old Girls' Guild began on 24 November 1917.
+The idea of the Guild developed whilst Miss Larner was Headmistress, when staff and former pupils would meet.
 Miss Broadbent continued this, organising social events.
-The Guild's first magazine was published in 1918 and with the exception of 1920 one has been published every year.
+The Guild's first magazine was published in 1918 and, with the exception of 1920, one has been published every year.
 Bound copies of the magazine are held at Skipton Reference Library.

+The Guild disbanded in 2017 and no longer meets.

 Houses

-Every girl from Year 7 to Year 13 is in one of the four houses, each of which has a house colour.
-Each house is named after a woman or women of note from history: Bronte (red) is named after the Brontë sisters, Curie (yellow) after Marie Curie, Franklin (blue) after Rosalind Franklin and Johnson (green) after Amy Johnson.
+Each pupil is in one of four houses, each of which has a house colour.
+Each house is named after a woman or women of note from history: Bronte (red) is named after the Brontë sisters; Curie (yellow) after Marie Curie; Franklin (blue) after Rosalind Franklin; and Johnson (green) after Amy Johnson.

 The original four houses of Skipton Girls' High School were Clifford (yellow), de Romille (red), Norton (blue) and Pembroke (green).
-These were names that linked the school to the Craven area - Clifford, de Romille and Pembroke all being related to Skipton Castle.
+These names linked the school to the Craven area - Clifford, de Romille and Pembroke all being related to Skipton Castle.
 Later, three houses taking the names of former headteachers (Broadbent, Larner and Wise) were used.

-Sixth form
+Sixth Form

+The school offers a wide range of subjects at A Level; most students study three subjects, with exceptionally able students able to choose a fourth subject if they wish.

+The Extended Project Qualification (EPQ), a standalone qualification at A Level standard intended as preparation for university or a future career, is also offered.

+In 2022, the pass rate (grades A*-E) was 99.7%, with 71.5% at grades A*-B. 35% of students went on to Russell Group universities.
+Three students went to Cambridge, and two to Oxford.

-Sixth form results typically put the school in the top 100 state schools in the country for A-Level results.
-In 2015 the pass rate was over 99%, with 74% of entries reaching either A* A or B grade.
-A significant number of pupils go on to Oxford, Cambridge and the Russell Group Universities each year.
+Sixth Form results typically put the school in the top 100 state schools in the country for A-Level results.

-The school teaches twenty-two A- and AS-Level courses – including some shared with Ermysted's Grammar School sixth form – and the AQA Baccalaureate.
-The Baccalaureate requires a pupil to gain at least 3 A-Levels in any combination of subjects, while undertaking an extended project (EPQ) and 100 hours of activity over the two years of the course.
-This covers three areas: Community Service, Personal Development and Work-Based Learning.